amolrv/amolrv.github.io/_posts/2020-11-04-modelling-value-types.md

     }
     ```
     This option is not bad but it has few limitations and such as
-    - constructor is honest enough because it can blew on your face
+    - constructor is not honest enough because it can blew on your face
     - it can hijack your program’s execution
 1. don't use kotlin since well-known design flaw [^3] 😅
 1. [Use NoCopy plugin 🎯](https://github.com/AhmedMourad0/no-copy#nocopy-compiler-plugin----)